Colorado Music Buzz: Format

-Since 2012, much of the magazine's feature content, including cover stories, has been written by Managing Editors Jenn Cohen and Tim Wenger, who significantly contributed to the direction of the publication’s editorial content.
+Since 2012, the majority of the magazine's feature and cover stories have been written by managing editors Jenn Cohen and Tim Wenger.

 Celebrity contributors

 In December 2008, Ahrue Luster of alternative metal band Ill Niño began his monthly column "Road Block".

 In March 2009, Nathen Maxwell of the Celtic punk band Flogging Molly started his monthly column "View From The Stage".

 In the summer of 2008, Doug Haywood, formerly of the Jackson Browne band, partially serialized his upcoming novel.

-Rich Ross of Modulus Guitars and Flea contributes a monthly column entitled "Lessons from the Road".
+Rich Ross of Modulus Guitars and Flea contributes a monthly column called "Lessons from the Road".

 Uncle Nasty, formerly from KBPI and the DJs of KTNI-FM, also contribute monthly columns.

-Jesse Walker, bassist for the Flobots, was a contributing writer for Colorado Music Buzz Magazine up until the rigors of touring took over his time.
+Jesse Walker, bassist for the Flobots, was a contributing writer.